fossasia/eventyay-tickets/doc/api/resources/rooms.rst

 Field                                 Type                       Description
 ===================================== ========================== =======================================================
-id                                    number                     The unique ID of the room object name                                  string                     The name of the room description                           string                     The description of the room capacity                              number                     How many people fit in the room position                              number                     A number indicating the ordering of the room relative to other rooms, e.g. in schedule visualisations speaker_info                          string                     Additional information for speakers. availabilities                        list                       A list of objects with a ``start`` and ``end`` attribute, both datetimes.
-Only present when requested by an organiser
+id                                    number                     The unique ID of the room object name                                  multi-lingual string       The name of the room description                           multi-lingual string       The description of the room capacity                              number                     How many people fit in the room position                              number                     A number indicating the ordering of the room relative to other rooms, e.g. in schedule visualisations speaker_info                          multi-lingual string       Additional information for speakers. availabilities                        list                       A list of objects with a ``start`` and ``end`` attribute, both datetimes.
+Only available if the requesting user has organiser privileges.
 ===================================== ========================== =======================================================

 Endpoints